-Friday Labs
+Labs

 In this course, you will gain basic proficiency in SAS, a leading professional software suite for data analysts.
-On Fridays, I will lead Zoom sessions to help you learn basic SAS programming.
+Several times during the semesters, mostly on Fridays, I will lead Zoom sessions to help you learn basic SAS programming.

 The purpose of these sessions is to walk through the basics of programing syntax and logic in SAS, and to address any questions you have about the assignment that was due that day (see SAS assignments later on).
-To facilitate your learning, you can use the Discussion Section onCarmen, where you can post questions related to your programming.
+To facilitate your learning, you can use the Discussion Section on Carmen, where you can post questions related to your programming.
 This is meant to be a collaborative effort where you will be learning from me, your classmates, and other online resources.